avalon60/OraTAPI/README.md

 ```
 usage: quick_config.py [-h] -t {liquibase,basic,logger,llogger} [-T] [-f]

-Copy template files based on template category.
+Initialise OraTAPI profiles under ~/OraTAPI/configs and activate the selected built-in profile.

 options:
   -h, --help            show this help message and exit
   -t {liquibase,basic,logger,llogger}, --template_category {liquibase,basic,logger,llogger}
-                        Specify the template category ('liquibase' or 'basic').
+                        Built-in profile to activate after bootstrapping all provided profiles.
   -T, --templates_only  Only instantiate templates (Do not overwrite control files).
   -f, --force           Overwrite existing files.

-This also instantiates the control files: OraTAPI.ini, pi_columns.csv
+This also instantiates the control files OraTAPI.ini and pi_columns.csv for the built-in profiles basic,
+liquibase, logger, and llogger, then points ~/OraTAPI/active_config at the selected profile.
 ```
 Note that the `-T/--templates_only` can be used in conjunction with the `-f/--force option`, to re-instantiate the templates.
 This may be useful if you have started configuring your control files, but wish to switch to a different template set